SamRidding/soundspace/README.md

 ## User Stories

-The user stories were split into EPICS so that I could utilise GitHub projects and build the site with an agile approach.
+The user stories were split into EPICS so that I could utilise GitHub projects and build the site with an agile approach (These can be viewed via the repository).
 These were as follows:

 ### User Authentication